-I combine my love of photography with my painting, deciding on a subject for the next body of work, then planning a trip to go and get the photographs I need.
-Usually this means travelling around South Africa on a motorcycle or my really old Nissan Xtrail.
-I am always looking to create a certain atmosphere in my paintings, and this is inevitably created using early morning or evening light.
+I have always loved photography, drawing and painting, and I combine the three, deciding on a subject for the next body of work, then planning a trip to go and get the photographs I need.
+This usually means travelling around South Africa on a motorcycle or my 17year old Nissan Xtrail.
+I am always looking to create a certain atmosphere in my paintings, so pick the time of day carefully depending on what and how I will be painting.

-I work with a limited palette and I prefer larger canvases as this gives me freedom of movement to explore my subject matter fully.
+I work with a limited palette and I prefer larger canvases as this gives me freedom of movement to explore my subject matter fully, but occasionally I like to do a quick small painting just for fun!

 My most recent body of work is influenced by my fascination with the Law of Entropy, that nature should inexorably degenerate toward a state of greater disorder, disintegration and chaos and how it affects us as humans.
 For me old houses tell this story really well, as they all started off as a home and then slowly get eroded with time, just as we do.
 This is why I work with layers, building a timeline with my paint.
 I only pick old buildings as each building shows its story through its disintegration.